NivenT/RusticTales/README.md

   - [X] End story when `q` is pressed
   - [ ] Move command implementations into various states so they can interop better with the rest of the program
     - [ ] e.g. should be able to pause/quit mid-command
+    - [X] See e.g. how the `repeat` command is implemented.
+It's an annoying amount of work, but doing this for every command will make for a better program.
 - [ ] Internal story buffer thingy
   - [ ] Don't just immedately print to terminal
   - [ ] Keep track of cursor position
     - [ ] (Reliably) erase characters not on the current line
+  - [ ] Dynamic pagination?
   - [ ] Text wrapping (e.g. set max row length)
 - [ ] Better naviagation
   - [ ] Move back a page